quodlibet/senf/docs/index.rst

 ----

 .. [#] Under Python 3, bytes is also a valid type for paths under Unix.
-       We decide to not use/allow it as there are stdlib modules, like pathlib, which don't support bytes and mixing bytes with str + surrogateescape doesn't work.
+       Senf does not use/allow it as there are stdlib modules, like pathlib, which don't support bytes and mixing bytes with str + surrogates doesn't work.
-.. [#] As long as you don't use "unicode_literals", which we strongly
+.. [#] As long as you don't use "unicode_literals", which I strongly
        recommend you don't use.